rdubois-crypto/Stark-Bridge-n-Frog/README.md

 This is a forge repo.
 Just type forge test at root folder.

 The test of the stark curve has been made using the sagemath code of FCL.
-The one that allow us to break the DNA challenge of CTF Eth Lisbonn.
+The one that allow us to break the DNA challenge of CTF Eth Lisbonn. with a baby step giant step over starkcurve.

 ## Frogchitecture